KevinChang0618/SupervisedLearning-Wisconsin_Breast_Cancer_Diagnosed/README.md

 # Conclusion
+- In this data, Logistic Regression is better than Random Forest (error rate: 1.7% better than 4.4%).
+It is acceptable anwser beacuse usually we will choose logistic regression when we only have two labels on output variables.
+When we have more than two labels to classify, we would prefer to use decision tree/ LDA/ KNN or random forest.
-In this data, Logistic Regression is better than Random Forest (error rate: 1.7% better than 4.4%).
-Random Forest model can build a robust model because Random Forest, unlike BAGGING, are trees <b>de-correlated and prune the trees</b>.
+- Random Forest model can build a robust model because Random Forest, unlike BAGGING, are trees <b>de-correlated and prune the trees</b>.
 On the other hand, BAGGING trees uses the entire feature so numbers of trees may be strongly correlated.
 In this project, after tuning, I have the best model with 3 variables tried to split in each nodes and 559 trees.
 Moreover, I find 'concave points worst' is the most important feature in the model.
 And 'concave points mean', 'radius worst', 'perimeter_worst', and 'area worst' are also important than remain variables.

 # Resource
 Kaggle-Random Forest in Python(https://www.kaggle.com/raviolli77/random-forest-in-python)